-For each teacher subject to reduction in force consideration based upon the Board's method of implementation, a teacher profile shall be developed by the Human Resources Department or Executive Director, applying the criteria to each respective teacher.
+For each teacher subject to reduction in force consideration based upon the Board's method of implementation, a teacher profile shall be developed by the Human Resources Department, applying the criteria to each respective teacher.

-The factors for consideration shall be reviewed on an annual basis by the Charter School's administration to determine whether factors should be added, eliminated, or weighted differently.
+The factors for consideration shall be reviewed on an annual basis by the District's administration to determine whether factors should be added, eliminated, or weighted differently.
 Such recommendations for modification will then be brought before the Board for consideration.

-- 4. The Human Resources Department or Executive Director shall advance notice of the possible reduction in force to all teachers who may be released, based upon the number of teachers who may be released, in whole or in part, and the school programs, teacher positions or categories of positions that may be affected. - 5.
-With this notification, the Human Resources Department or Executive Director shall provide a copy of the teacher's profile, utilizing the established point system, and the steps a teacher should take if they believe that there is an error in their individual teacher profile. - 6.
-If a teacher receiving a teacher profile believes that an error that has been made on their individual profile, the teacher shall notify the Human Resources Department or Executive Director of their concern of an error, in writing, by the close of the school day on the third school day after the teacher profile has been delivered to the teacher or the teacher's mailbox.
+- 4. The Human Resources Department shall advance notice of the possible reduction in force to all teachers who may be released, based upon the number of teachers who may be released, in whole or in part, and the school programs, teacher positions or categories of positions that may be affected. - 5.
+With this notification, the Human Resources Department shall provide a copy of the teacher's profile, utilizing the established point system, and the steps a teacher should take if they believe that there is an error in their individual teacher profile. - 6.
+If a teacher receiving a teacher profile believes that an error that has been made on their individual profile, the teacher shall notify the Human Resources Department of their concern of an error, in writing, by the close of the school day on the third school day after the teacher profile has been delivered to the teacher or the teacher's mailbox.
 This written notice shall specifically identify what element or elements of the Teacher Profile are believed to be erroneous and explain specifically why the element(s) is believed to be in error. - 7.
-If the Human Resources Department or Executive Director receives notice of possible error, each such written notice, timely received, shall be individually reviewed for possible reconsideration or evaluation of the information used to create the Teacher Profile.
+If the Human Resources Department receives notice of possible error, each such written notice, timely received, shall be individually reviewed for possible reconsideration or evaluation of the information used to create the Teacher Profile.
 This may include a member of the administration communicating directly with the teacher to obtain more information or documentation relating to the alleged error.

-- A. If the Human Resources Department or Executive Director determines that an error was made in completion of the teacher profile, a new profile will be created and forwarded to the teacher in question. - B. If the Human Resources Department or Executive Director determines that no error was made in completion of the teacher profile, the teacher shall be notified of this determination. - C. The teacher shall have a period of three school days to file written notice of an appeal of this decision to the Charter School's Executive Director.
-Thereafter the Executive Director or the Executive Director's designee shall review the dispute, in whatever manner the Executive Director or designee deems appropriate for the circumstance, and make a final decision on the issue of the appeal and alleged error of the teacher profile. - 8.
-If the Board determines that a reduction in force in fact will be implemented, the Executive Director shall submit a list of the teachers recommended for release, through use of the above process, and shall make recommendation to the Board as to what due process, if any, the Board needs to implement for each individual personnel situation. - 9.
+- A. If the Human Resources Department determines that an error was made in completion of the teacher profile, a new profile will be created and forwarded to the teacher in question. - B. If the Human Resources Department determines that no error was made in completion of the teacher profile, the teacher shall be notified of this determination. - C. The teacher shall have a period of three school days to file written notice of an appeal of this decision to the District's Superintendent.
+Thereafter the Superintendent or the Superintendent's designee shall review the dispute, in whatever manner the Superintendent or designee deems appropriate for the circumstance, and make a final decision on the issue of the appeal and alleged error of the teacher profile. - 8.
+If the Board determines that a reduction in force in fact will be implemented, the Superintendent shall submit a list of the teachers recommended for release, through use of the above process, and shall make recommendation to the Board as to what due process, if any, the Board needs to implement for each individual personnel situation. - 9.
 All releases shall be done in conformance with the applicable provisions of Idaho Code and all affected teachers will be promptly notified, in writing, of the Board's decision or actions that need to be taken by the Board relating to applicable due process activities, if any.

-10. Recall Provisions: If the contract of employment of a teacher is terminated because of the implementation of these reduction in force procedures, the name of the teacher shall be placed upon a reappointment list and remain on such list for a period of \\\\ year(s).
+10. Recall Provisions: If the contract of employment of a teacher is terminated because of the implementation of these reduction in force procedures, the name of the teacher shall be placed upon a reappointment list and remain on such list for a period of year(s).